-13:00 - 15:00 Lunch and meeting with students
+12:00 - 13:00 Meeting with students and recent graduates

-The University should provide a light lunch for the Panel and the students in a suitable venue.
-The University should issue an invitation to students and recent graduates to speak to the Panel about their learning experiences.
+The HEI should issue an invitation to students and recent graduates to speak to the Panel about their learning experiences.
 The Panel ask that a selection of 10-20 student representatives across all years of the programme should attend, including, if possible, recent graduates.